 - How a stenosis of the spine can compress the spinal nerves.

-Some people with spinal stenosis may not have symptoms.
+- Some people with spinal stenosis may not have symptoms.
 Others may experience pain, tingling, numbness, and muscle weakness.
 Symptoms can appear over time.
-Stenosis, spinal treatment in hyderabad
+Spinal stenosis treatment in hyderabad

 - In the neck (cervical spine)